-Due to the COVID-19 pandemic, the October 2020 induction will be held online over two days during the week commencing 5th October.
+Due to the COVID-19 pandemic, the February 2021 induction will be held online over two days during the week commencing 8th February.
 The schedule for the induction sessions can be found here.
 New students will receive invitations from the Doctoral College.

 Please contact Mandy Instrell at the Doctoral College should you have any queries regarding induction.

 Our student progress platform Research and Progress (to be replaced by PhD Manager in February 2021) is used to record, monitor and report on doctoral supervision and research student progress across the institution, and is where our researchers:

 - record details and notes of supervisory meetings

 - complete research degree milestones such as annual progress reviews and transfers

 - request any changes to registration, for example changes in mode of attendance or interruptions to study